cataniamatt/docker-guide/README.md

 ```

 ## Deleting a container
 A container cannot be deleted if it is running, so it must first be stopped using the 'docker stop' command.
-After it is stopped it can be removed by using:
+After it is stopped, it can be removed by using:
 ```
 docker rm container_name
 ```